 RSMo. §538.210 VAMS violates Article I, Section 2 of the Missouri Constitution and Amendment XIV to the United States Constitution, denying equal protection to persons with disabilities who are victims of malpractice.
 In evaluating claims that a law violates the equal protection clauses of the Missouri or U.S. Constitutions the Court must first determine whether the law burdens a suspect class or impinges a fundamental right.
 In re Care and Treatment of Norton, 123 S.W.3d 170, 173 (Mo.
 2003).
 If it burdens a suspect class or impugns a fundamental right the statute's constitutionality will be strictly construed.
+Amicus adopts the arguments of the Appellant that Missouri's constitutionally guaranteed right to trial by jury is a fundamental right.

 "A suspect classification exists where a group of persons is legally categorized and the resulting class is 'saddled with such disabilities, or subjected to such a history of purposeful unequal treatment, or relegated to such a position of political powerlessness as to command extraordinary protection from the majoritarian political process."
-"Id, quoting, Missourians for Tax Justice Educ.
+Id, quoting, Missourians for

+Tax Justice Educ.
 Project v.
-Holden, 959 S.W.2d 100, 103 (Mo.
+Holden, 959 S.W.2d 100, 103 (Mo. banc 1997).

-banc 1997).
 That persons with disabilities are "persons with disabilities" is a tautological truth.
 The United States Congress has determined that they have been subjected to a sordid history of vile discrimination and occupy a position of political powerlessness.

 The Americans with Disability Act of 1990 ("ADA") 42 U.S.C.
 12101, et seq, was enacted as a federal remedial response to the pervasive prejudice and discrimination historically suffered by persons suffering physical and mental disability.
 42 U.S.C.
 12101(b)(1).
-The Congress, acting in its role as fact-finder undertook three years of hearings, with thousands of hours of testimony coming from hundreds of sources.
+Congress, acting in its role as fact-finder undertook three years of hearings, with thousands of hours of testimony coming from hundreds of sources.
 Lowndes, The Americans with Disabilities Act of 1990: A Congressional Mandate for Heightened Judicial Protection of Disabled Persons, 44 Fla.
 L. Rev. 417, 444 (1992).
 Following this grand deliberative process Congress concluded persons with disabilities to be persons subjected to a history of purposeful unequal treatment and relegated to a position of political powerlessness in our society, based on characteristics that are beyond the control of such individuals and resulting from stereotypic assumptions not truly indicative of such individuals to participate in, and contribute to society.